-Ian Rogers is a writer, photographer, artist, graphic designer, and web developer.
+In addition to his writing, Ian is also an accomplished artist.
 At the age of twelve, his comic strip Styx & Stone was a regular feature of the Whitby Free Press.
-He has written extensively on film for both print and online publications, and his work has been reviewed in Entertainment Weekly.
-He has worked in radio broadcasting as guest co-host of Strange Days...
-Indeed on NewsTalk 1010 CFRB Toronto.
-He has also worked as webmaster for the award-winning horror-fiction website Chizine.com.
+He has also worked in radio broadcasting as guest co-host of Strange Days...
+Indeed on NewsTalk 1010 CFRB Toronto, and as webmaster for the award-winning horror-fiction website Chizine.com.

 Ian lives with his wife, Kathryn, in Peterborough, Ontario.